thomasvandermars/facial-keypoints-detection/README.md

  -->
 ## Download Dataset

+Note that the data folder in this project currently contains only a small sample of the dataset images.

-The Facial Key Point Detection Dataset can be downloaded <a href="https://www.kaggle.com/datasets/prashantarorat/facial-key-point-data">here</a>.
+The full Facial Key Point Detection Dataset can be downloaded <a href="https://www.kaggle.com/datasets/prashantarorat/facial-key-point-data">here</a>.

 The downloaded zip file contains an "images" folder and a "all_data.json" file with the annotations.
-Move these two to the data folder of this project (which is currently empty).
+Replace the "images" sub-folder in "data" folder of this project to gain access to the full dataset.